Staraya Ladoga: Culture and art

-In February 1945 the ex-estate of the prince Shakhovskoy was given to Leningrad artists as a base zone for rest and creative work.
-The restoring works continued 15 years from 1946.
-But Leningrad artists began to arrive to Staraya Ladoga from 1940s.
-It became a source of inspiration for Sergei Osipov, Gleb Savinov, Nikolai Timkov, Arseny Semionov and many others for many years.
+In February 1945, the former estate of the prince Shakhovskoy was given to artists from Leningrad as a retreat and workspace.
+Rstoration work continued for 15 years from 1946.
+Artists began arriving at Staraya Ladoga in the 1940s and it became a source of inspiration for Sergei Osipov, Gleb Savinov, Nikolai Timkov, Arseny Semionov, and many others over the following decades.

-The House of Creativity «Staraya Ladoga began to operate permanently in the beginning of the 1960s after the finish of the restoration.
-It was an important center of the art life of Russia for 30 years.
-Such artists as Evsey Moiseenko, Alexander Samokhvalov, Vecheslav Zagonek, Dmitry Belyaev, Vladimir Ovchinnikov, Boris Ugarov, Boris Shamanov, Vsevolod Bazhenov, Piotr Buchkin, Zlata Bizova, Taisia Afonina, Marina Kozlovskaya, Dmitry Maevsky, Alexander Semionov, Arseny Semionov, Irina Dobrekova, Vladimir Sakson, Gleb Savinov, Elena Zhukova, Sergei Zakharov, Ivan Varichev, Veniamin Borisov, Valery Vatenin, Ivan Godlevsky, Vladimir Krantz, Lazar Yazgur, Irina Dobrekova, Piotr Fomin and many other Leningrad and other regions painters and graphic artists worked there.
+The House of Creativity began to operate permanently at the beginning of the 1960s after restoration work was completed.
+It was an important centre of Russian art life for the next 30 years.
+Artists such as Evsey Moiseenko, Alexander Samokhvalov, Vecheslav Zagonek, Dmitry Belyaev, Vladimir Ovchinnikov, Boris Ugarov, Boris Shamanov, Vsevolod Bazhenov, Piotr Buchkin, Zlata Bizova, Taisia Afonina, Marina Kozlovskaya, Dmitry Maevsky, Alexander Semionov, Arseny Semionov, Irina Dobrekova, Vladimir Sakson, Gleb Savinov, Elena Zhukova, Sergei Zakharov, Ivan Varichev, Veniamin Borisov, Valery Vatenin, Ivan Godlevsky, Vladimir Krantz, Lazar Yazgur, Irina Dobrekova, Pyotr Fomin, and many other painters and graphic artists worked there.

-In 1970-1980 as the House of Creativity was widening, new buildings were built.
-They used it a whole-year.
-A dwelling there for 1–2 months was without any payment for the artists.
-All commitments on housing, food and travel were taken on by the Art Foundation of the Russian Soviet Federative Socialist Republic.
-The paintings created there were exposed in first-rate art exhibitions.
-It completed the collections of the main museums of Soviet Union and numerous private collections of Russia and abroad.
-Also it became a base of an extensive collection of painting, graphics and sculpture of the museum “Staraya Ladoga”.
+From 1970 to 1980, as the House of Creativity was expanding, new buildings were constructed and used year-round.
+All expenses for housing, food and travel were covered by the Art Foundation of the Russian Soviet Federative Socialist Republic.
+The paintings created there were exhibited in first-rate art exhibitions.
+They enriched the collections of major museums in the Soviet Union and as well as numerous private collections in Russia and abroad.
+The works also formed an important part of the collection of the Staraya Ladoga museum.

-Financing of the House of Creativity stopped at the beginning of the 1990s on the breakup of the USSR and after the liquidation of the Art Foundation.
-It stopped welcoming artists and was closed.
+The House of Creativity lost its funding in the early 1990s as a result of the dissolution of the Soviet Union and the liquidation of the Art Foundation, and was subsequently closed.